salesforce/storm-dynamic-spout/README.md

 ## No really...
 How does it work?

+Lets define our major components of the Spout and give a brief explanation of what their role is.
+Then we'll build up how they all work together.

+[SidelineSpout]() - Implements Storm's spout interface.
+Everything starts and stops here.

+[SidelineConsumer]() - This is our high-level Kafka consumer built ontop of [KafkaConsumer]() that handles consuming from Kafka topics as well as maintaining consumer state information.
+It wraps KafkaConsumer giving it semantics that play nicely with Storm.
+As SidelineConsumer consumes messages from Kafka, and those messages eventually get emitted into your topology, Storm provides no guarantee that those messages will get processed in order.
+Because of this, tracking which offsets within your Kafka topic have and have not been processed in not entirely trivial.

+[VirtualSidelineSpout]() - Within a SidelineSpout instance, you will have one or more VirtualSidelineSpout instances.
+These wrap SidelineConsumer instances in order to consume messages from Kafka, and layers on functionality to determine which should be emitted into the topology, tracking which tuples have been ack'd, and which have failed.

+[SpoutRunner]() - VirtualSidelineSpout instances are always run within their own processing Thread.
+SpoutRunner is the wrapper around VirtualSidelineSpout that manages the Thead it runs within.

+[SpoutMonitor]() - This monitors new SidelineRequests via your implemented [Triggers]().

+When a [StartSidelineRequest] is triggered, it will start applying filter criteria to tuples being emitted from the spout.
+Additionally it will track offsets within your topic of where it started filtering.

+When a [StopSidelineRequest] is triggered, it will stop applying the filter criteria to tuples being emitted from the spout.
+Additionally it will determine which offsets the filtering criteria were applied at and use this information to start a new VirtualSidelineSpout instance.
+This VirtualSidelineSpout instance will be configured to start consuming at these offsets, and stop consuming once it reaches the offsets in which the filtering criteria was removed.
+The VirtualSidelineSpout instance will only emit messages from Kafka that were filtered during this period.
+Once the VirtualSidelineSpout has processed all of the offsets within the topic, SpoutMonitor will shut it down.

+[SpoutCoordinator]() - This bridges the gap between our SidelineSpout and its internal VirtualSidelineSpouts.

+As nextTuple() is called on SidelineSpout, it asks SpoutCoordinator for the next kafka message that should be emitted.
+The SpoutCoordinator gets the next message from one of its many VirtualSidelineSpout instances.

+As fail() is called on SidelineSpout, the SpoutCoordinator determines which VirtualSidelineSpout instance the failed tuple originated from and passes it to the correct instance's fail() method.

+As ack() is called on SidelineSpout, the SpoutCoordinator determines which VirtualSidelineSpout instance the acked tuple originated from and passes it to the correct instance's ack() method.

+[PersistenceManager]() - This provides a persistence layer for storing SidelineSpout's metadata.
+It stores things such as consumer state/offsets for consuming, as well as metadata about SidelineRequests.

 # Getting started
 ## Dependencies
 Using the default straight-out-of-the-box configuration, this spout has the following dependencies: